 John O'Quinn's practice focuses on litigation, including intellectual property disputes, commercial litigation, regulatory matters, and other complex litigation matters at the trial and appellate levels.
 He has extensive argument experience before both trial and appellate courts and has argued in most of the U.S. Courts of Appeals, including the D.C.
 Circuit and the Federal Circuit.
 In 2013, he was recognized by Law360 as a "Rising Star" in appellate litigation.
 John has been to trial multiple times, where he has examined expert and fact witnesses.
-Representative clients include Abbott, Boeing, B. Braun Medical, Charter Communications, C.R.
+Representative clients include Abbott, B. Braun Medical, Charter Communications, Cisco Systems, Inc., C.R.
 Bard, IBM, POET LLC, Siemens, Teva Pharmaceuticals and Verizon.

 From 2006 to 2009, John served in the U.S. Department of Justice.
 As Deputy Associate Attorney General, he was responsible for helping to oversee much of the government's civil litigation and reviewing proposed settlements of multi-million dollar civil cases brought by or against the government.
 As the Deputy Assistant Attorney General for the Federal Programs Branch of the Civil Division, John supervised over 100 attorneys charged with defending the constitutionality of federal statutes and regulations, representing the diplomatic and national security interests of the United States in court, and conducting significant Title VII, personnel, social security, Medicare and Medicaid-related litigation.
 John worked with counsel from virtually every federal agency on complex civil litigation matters and personally directed significant cases defending the government's interests, arguing more than 20 cases in federal court.
 In February of 2009, John was awarded the Office of the Secretary of Defense Medal for Exceptional Public Service for his leadership in defending the Department of Defense in lawsuits challenging the detention and trial of enemy combatants captured abroad by United States Armed Forces.